codecrafters-io/build-your-own-redis/stage_descriptions/auth-03-ql6.md

 The `nopass` flag is one of the user flags in Redis.

-- If the `nopass` flag is set for a user, the authentication succeed with an arbitrary password for the user.
+- If the `nopass` flag is set for a user, the authentication succeeds with an arbitrary password for the user.
 - Setting the `nopass` flag clears the associated passwords for the given user.
 - The default user has the `nopass` flag set.
 Due to this, new connections are automatically authenticated as the `default` user.
 (This behavior can be changed, and we'll get to this in the later stages.)